-LING 560
+LING 660

-Statistics for Linguistics Research
+Quantitative Modeling of Linguistic Data

 Fall 2019

 TuTh 12:30-1:45

 Social Sciences 115

 COURSE OUTLINE

 INSTRUCTOR'S NAME: Stephen Winters

 OFFICE LOCATION: Education Classrooms (EDC) 259 OFFICE HOURS: We 2-3

 TELEPHONE NUMBER: 403-220-7230

 E-MAIL: swinters@ucalgary.ca

 DESCRIPTION

 This course is an introduction to basic statistical concepts, methods of analysis, and quantitative modeling techniques, with a focus on their application to the unique properties of language research and linguistic data.

 OBJECTIVES

 The objective of the course is to enable students of linguistics to develop the skills necessary to scientifically analyze the quantitative results of their own research.

 OUTCOMES

 Students will learn how to conduct statistical analysis and how to present data by working with a statistical software package called R. They will also become proficient in writing up the results of statistical analysis in several formal homework assignments throughout the semester.
+Grad students in Ling 660 will also prepare a short term paper (5-10 pages) in which they expand upon the knowledge and analytical skills developed in the course by applying a statistical method to a novel set of linguistic data, or by learning a new statistical method for analyzing linguistic data and teaching the basics of that method to the rest of the students in the class.

 DISTRIBUTION OF GRADES

-Homework (100% of final grade)
+Homework (75% of final grade) Final Project (25% of final grade)

 GRADING SCALE

-$$98\% \le A+$$

-$78 \le C+ < 80$

-$92 \le A < 98$

-$72 \le C < 78$

-$90 \le A- < 92$

-$70 \le C- < 72$

-$88 \le B+ < 90$

-$68 \le D+ < 70$

-$82 \le B < 88$

-$60 \le D < 68$

-$80 \le B- < 82$

-$60 \le D < 60$

 REQUIRED TEXTS

 Keith Johnson (2008), Quantitative Methods in Linguistics.
 Malden, MA: Blackwell Publishing.

 RECOMMENDED TEXTS

 Natalia Levshina (2015), How to do Linguistics with R: Data exploration and statistical analysis.
 Amsterdam: John Benjamins Publishing Company.

 David S. Moore, George P. McCabe and Bruce A. Craig (2017), Introduction to the Practice of Statistics, 9th ed.
 New York: W.H.
 Freeman and Company.

 COURSE NOTES

 The course web page is located at: